All Episodes

 They are the ones making it happen.

-So all of these side shows are designed to do nothing but mask the genuine good news that's taking place out there.
+So all of these sideshows are designed to do nothing but mask the genuine good news that's taking place out there.

 I forget who wrote this story today.

-A brigades of 10,000 troops, I think.
+Brigades of 10,000 troops, I think.

-You military people correct me if I'm wrong, but I think that's pretty close to what it is.
+You military people, correct me if I'm wrong, but I think that's pretty close to what it is.

-Well, the president's saying one thing and doing another.
+Now, the Post writes about this, well, the president's saying one thing and doing another.

 I thought that's what you liberals wanted.

-And if you're sitting around waiting for that to happen, you are going to be eternally uh disappointed.
+And if you're sitting around waiting for that to happen, you are going to be eternally disappointed.

-Meanwhile, we get examples like Jim just back from Iraq, and this is the kind of uh guy and call, by the way, that finally forced action by the associated press member newspapers to tell the editors in the hey, we keep hearing good news coming out of a rock except from you.
+And this is the kind of guy and call, by the way, that finally forced action by the Associated Press member newspapers to tell the editors in the, hey, we keep hearing good news coming out of Iraq, except from you.

 What's going on?

-So there's there's a there's a huge disconnect.
+So there's a huge disconnect.

 This would have never happened 20 years ago.

-These kinds of things, if if it were 20 years ago, they would have destroyed Bush by now.
+If it were 20 years ago, they would have destroyed Bush by now.

 It would be over.